- ORDER: Procellariiformes

 The easiest places to see breeding fulmars are probably in the U.K., Iceland, or Alaska—it's worth a trip to see thousands of these birds flying to and from their cliff nests.
 The rest of the year you'll likely need to take a trip offshore to see them, such as a ferry ride, a whale-watching trip, or a dedicated pelagic birding trip.
 They may also be visible from land at select seawatching spots such as Race Point or Andrews Point in Massachusetts.

 - Fulmar boreal (Spanish)

 - Fulmar boréal (French)

 - Cool Facts

-- The Northern Fulmar begins breeding at an exceptionally old age.
+- Northern Fulmars begin breeding at an exceptionally old age.
 Most do not breed until they are at least 8 to 10 years old; one study found an individual that started breeding at age 20.